Destin-Lupaya/Destin-Lupaya/README.md

 ### Hi there!
 I'm Destin Kabote,  this what i'm working on👋
 ![GitHub Stats](https://raw.githubusercontent.com/rtewari056/rtewari056/master/coder.gif)
 - 🔭 I’m currently working on Flutter, Laravel, Node.js, Angular, Python and Symphony
-- 🌱 I’m currently learning Kotlin, Kubernetes, Docker and Golang
+- 🌱 I’m currently learning Kotlin, Kubernetes, Compute Engine, Cloud SQL, Cloud Bigtable, Big Queries Docker and Golang
 - 👯 I’m looking to collaborate on Flutter, Cloud Engenering and AWS
 - 🤔 I’m looking for help with Kotlin,and Golang
 - 💬 Ask me about All about Tech